senecajs/seneca-postgres-store/README.md

 - `.list$({f1:v1,...}, {fields$:['fd1','f2']})` means only return the listed fields.

+## Support for Seneca store V2.0.0

+This includes support for more complex queries.

+### List new operators

+### Comparison query operators

-Starting from version version 0.8.3 list$ supports also these operators:
+Starting from version version 1.x.x list$ supports also these comparison operators:

 - ne$: `.list$({ f1: {ne$: v1} })` for not-equal.
 - eq$: `.list$({ f1: {eq$: v1} })` for equal.